Standards & Speciality Standards

 - A framework of clear expectations for all stakeholders.

-- A guide to inform statewide decision-making, for example, professional wwwelopment focus areas, funding support and advocacy.
+- A guide to inform statewide decision-making, for example, professional development focus areas, funding support and advocacy.

 - A guide for program providers to assess their own program site and organizations to help determine what they are doing well and what needs improvement.